 Cocktail (1972) - Robert Altman's brilliant recreation of an actual cocktail party.

-Black Iliad (1972) - Classic retelling of the legend by Homer.
+Black Iliad (1972) - Classic retelling of the legendary tale by Homer.
 [The New York Times called it 'The only perfect film ever made.']

 The Plot To Kill The Secret Service (1972) - A killer is plotting to kill every member of the President's Secret Service - and there's only one guy that can stop him, the President himself.

 The Duchess Of Malfi (1973) - The famous John Webster play of love and betrayal gets the hippie musical treatment.